 - Sidebar: Choose items displayed on the sidebar of the product’s page—product name, breadcrumbs (navigational text paths), SKU, price, product options, “add to bag” button, product details, share buttons, and wholesale prices.

 If you have an existing website, Ecwid blends seamlessly with your website’s colors and displays optimally.
-You can enable it in the Design page.
+You can enable it on the Design page.

 Step 6: Connect Your Existing Website